1/ Billy’s story

 Looking at the ultrasound images on the screen, my brain was running at a million miles an hour while, at the same time, everything seemed frozen and stuck.
 I didn’t know what questions I should be asking.
 I was trying so hard not to cry that all I managed to ask was if this had happened because I’d kept forgetting to take my prenatal vitamins (answer: no, congenital lung malformations are not caused by anything moms did or didn’t do during pregnancy).

 Immediately our weeks filled with appointments.
-A fetal echocardiogram showed that, although Robbie’s heart was squashed, it was luckily still working normally.
+A fetal echocardiogram showed that, although Billy'’s heart was squashed, it was luckily still working normally.
 A fetal MRI confirmed there was at least one feeding vessel going directly to the mass from the aorta.
 This changed our diagnosis from CPAM to BPS, a type of lung malformation that gets its blood supply from outside the pulmonary system.
 I got used to coming into Stanford’s prenatal diagnostic center for the weekly ultrasounds, each time holding my breath.
-Robbie's starting CVR wasn’t too high—0.47—but at week 23 it jumped to 0.99 then 1.38.
+Billy’s starting CVR at 19 weeks wasn’t too high—0.47—but at week 23 it jumped to 0.99 then the next week 1.38.

 The BPS continues to grow

-When the CVR hit 1.54 Robbie and I had developed other complications: the mass effect from the BPS was compressing not just Robbie’s heart, but now also his esophagus.
-I had developed polyhydramnios (a build up of amniotic fluid in the womb) because the lung mass was preventing Robbie from swallowing amniotic fluid.
+When the CVR hit 1.54 a few days later Billy and I had developed other complications: the mass effect from the BPS was compressing not just Billy’s heart, but now also his esophagus.
+I had developed polyhydramnios (a build up of amniotic fluid in the womb) because the lung mass was preventing Billy from swallowing amniotic fluid.
 At that point we were six weeks into the diagnosis so we felt more prepared for difficult news, but this development was still scary and disorienting.
-The ultrasound techs were always really kind and showed us Robbie’s face on the 3D/4D ultrasound so we felt connected to him.
-Although it all felt like I was in a bad dream, I remember thinking I needed to be brave for Robbie.
+The ultrasound techs were always really kind and showed us Billy’s face on the 3D/4D ultrasound so we felt connected to him.
+Although it all felt like I was in a bad dream, I remember thinking I needed to be brave for Billy.

 The next week however the CVR was back up to 1.5 and it kept growing.
 I was given the second course of steroids when the CVR hit 2.15 which, again, seemed to at least stall the lesion’s growth.